 Reasons for Emotional Overeating

 Typically, emotional eating occurs when you’re dealing with unpleasant feelings that you don’t know how to cope with.
 Common triggers are anxiety, fear, loneliness, sadness, anger, and above all else — stress.
-By stuffing yourself with food, you’re trying to numb these emotions rather than fully let yourself feel them.
+Stuffing oneself with food is often an attempt to numb these emotions rather than fully allowing yourself to feel them.

-Sometimes, though, overeating can be caused by feelings of boredom or lack of purpose.
+Sometimes, though, overeating can be caused by feelings of boredom, lack of motivation or a deep sense of purpose.
+Even if you know the health benefits of losing weight, motivation and outlook can hinder your progress.
 If you’re not happy with where you are in life, food could provide you the much-needed distraction and satisfaction.

 It’s hard to break the habit of emotional overeating if that’s been your go-to coping mechanism for years.
 Luckily though, with some mindfulness and practice, it’s not impossible.
 The first step is learning about the causes and symptoms of emotional overeating and noticing them in yourself.
 Once you’re able to do that, you’ll be on the path of recovery.